heyjaywilson/buttons-single-action-tutorial/tutorial/readme.md

-# How to use the same action function with multiple buttons
+# How to use the same function with multiple buttons

 Some iOS apps require buttons to utilize the same function when tapped, think number buttons in a Calculator App.
 A number button on a calculator will perform the same action, store the number associated with it.
 Instead of declaring a function for each button, create one function that uses the button tag.